 - Alcohol, tobacco and games of chance – we drink craft beer and we like nice wines.
 We don’t smoke and we don’t gamble.
 This amounts to <2% of our net income.

 - Miscellaneous – not sure what this could be, odds and ends I guess, so let’s say <2%

 - Education and reading materials – I have a few online subscriptions but that’s about it. <1% of our net income here.

 Our average expenditures are less than $60,516 but not by much (again, our figures are from 2016 not 2015).
 Although our expenses are likely more than most couples, I know our savings rate has gone up in recent years thanks to lower transportation costs/expenses (no car payments since late-2016) and smaller mortgage payments.
 Once the mortgage payments are gone (within 5 years?) we anticipate some significant cash flow can be diverted to investments and/or we’ll work less.

 Water, fuel and electricity

 It was interesting to see the costs broken down per province and territory.
 We believe this is an area we actually can’t cut back too much on.

 We have two cell phones in our house and one VOIP landline.
 The latter (VOIP) costs us about $5 per month.

 We’ve recently adopted two cats.
 Lovely guys so far.
-However, I can tell you for a fact they cost more than $590 per year. $590 per year might not even cover their food bill; that’s only $49 per month.
+However, I can tell you for a fact they cost more than $590 per year.
+Who spends just that on pets??

 Summary and takeaways